In the beginning, there was Marvel Cave.

 Please Note: One-day admission ticket or season pass is required for all Marvel Cave Tours including Lantern Light Tours.

-*A $3.50 convenience fee per ticket applies to online orders.
+*A convenience fee of $1.00 per ticket applies to Lantern Light Tours purchased online.
 Cancellations must be received within 72 hours of scheduled tour.
+Lantern Light tours purchased online must check in at the Marvel Cave Information Desk upon arrival.